deltaswapio/deltaswap/wormchain/design/roadmap.md

 Wormhole pipes are similar to Cross-Chain queries, but act via a 'Push' model whereby contracts can subscribe to systematically read data from other chains.
 Subscriptions would be managed via Wormhole Chain.

 ### Many others
-Going forward, Wormhole Chain will be an excellent mechanism for both the public to interact with the Guardian network, and for the Guardians to communicate between themselves.
-As such, Wormhole Chain should become the primary mechanism by which requests are made to the Guardians, and how new oracle features are implemented.
+Going forward, Wormhole Chain will be an excellent mechanism for both the public to interact with the Phylax network, and for the Phylaxs to communicate between themselves.
+As such, Wormhole Chain should become the primary mechanism by which requests are made to the Phylaxs, and how new oracle features are implemented.